fakefarm/wwwoodall/source/blog/2014-10-20-anatomy-of-angular-test.html.markdown

 ##### Step 11.
 Here, we use `$compile` to convert our directive into html.
 Then, `$digest` attacheses it to the root scope.
-YOu have to do this.
+You have to do this.

 ~~~coffeescript
     it 'replaces an a existing element identified by selector attribute', ->
       $compile("<recommendations selector='#foo'></recommendations>")($scope)